sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 </code></pre>

-The results indicate that for the:
+The results summarize as follows:
 <ol>
 <li><b>Combinatory Approach:</b> The negative sum suggests that this approach, overall, has resulted in a significant profit when considering all selected cycles across the dataset.</li>